 I don't recommend it.

-This was fascinating!
+This book was so fascinating!

-I highly recommend this.
+I definitely recommend this.